My Story (film): Production

 The film marks the directorial debut of film costume designer Roshni Dinaker.
 Principal photography commenced on 1 November 2016 in Portugal.
 The filming began on the same date she started her career as a designer years ago.
 The film was shot in Óbidos and Lisbon, Portugal over 45 days.
 It was filmed by cinematographer Dudley, Bishwadeep Chatterjee is the sound designer.
 Roshni also produced the film with her husband O. V. Dinaker.
 She came up with the plot of My Story after a friend of her named Abhijata Umesh narrated her a story.
 Impressed by it, she had a discussion with Shankar Ramakrishnan and developed a new story-line, which became the plot of My Story.
 The title of the film My Story was the name of the hotel where the writer Ramakrishnan stayed during location scouting in Portugal.
 Prithviraj also agreed on the title.
 The film was made on a budget of ₹18 crore.

 Soundtrack

 The songs were composed by Shaan Rahman, with lyrics written by B. K. Harinarayanan.
-The soundtrack album consists 7 tracks, released by the label Vibe Music.
+The soundtrack album consists of 7 tracks, released by the label Vibe Music.